 Oakland adopted a sunshine ordinance and puts quarterly reports by lobbyists online.
 Those are at the Oakland Public Ethics Commission website at:

-The quarterly reports have more detailed information, including which government officials the lobbyists contacted and what government action was being lobbied.
+The links to the quarterly reports provide more detailed information, including which government officials the lobbyists contacted and what government action was being lobbied.

 Richmond puts reports summarizing local lobbyist activities on its website here: